 The Guide to Morocco Desert Tours 2023

-Morocco desert tours has been growing more popular in the last years.
-It has become many travelers’ dream.
+Morocco desert tours have been growing more popular in the last few years.
+It has become many travelers’ dreams.
 If you are planning a Morocco desert tour here is the information to consider while planning your adventures and journey.
 This guide covers topics that most travelers ask about.
 Hopefully, it helps you to plan a Morocco desert tour that is just perfect for you.

 Where is the Desert located in Morocco?

 The Sahara desert is running roughly north-south along Morocco’s eastern border with neighboring Algeria.
 This is the world’s largest hot desert.
 InTheahara covers an area roughly the size of the entire United States.
 The location of the desert is remote and it can take long hours to get there.

 Is there a Desert in Marrakech?

 Marrakech is often described as a desert city however; its climate is found much closer to the Mediterranean climate.
 It does receive less rainfall than a typical Mediterranean area but, it’s wetter than a desert climate.
 Marrakech is rather considered the main door or gateway to the Sahara Desert.
 Red City receives millions of visitors each year to start their long desert journey towards Zagora or Merzouga desert region.